Tarasgr7/test_task/README.md

 ## Conclusion

 This FastAPI application is designed to manage user authentication, posts, and efficient caching of posts using Redis.
 It also incorporates secure password hashing and JWT-based token authentication for protecting endpoints.
 The integration of Redis caching ensures faster retrieval of posts, especially when the data doesn't change frequently.

-For further questions or issues, please consult the [FastAPI Documentation](https://fastapi.tiangolo.com/).